simplex-chat/simplexmq/rfcs/2022-08-14-queue-rotation.md

 `QREADY`: instruct the sender that the new is ready to use with sender's queue address as parameter, encoded as `QR` - sender will send HELLO to the new queue.

-`QHELLO`: sender sends to the new queue to confirm it's working, encoded as `QH`
+`QTEST`: sender sends to the new queue to confirm it's working, encoded as `QT`

-`QSWITCH`: instruct the sender to use the new queue with sender's queue ID as parameter, encoded as `QR` - sent after receiving `QHELLO`.
+`QSWITCH`: instruct the sender to use the new queue with sender's queue ID as parameter, encoded as `QS` - sent after receiving `QTEST`.

+`QHELLO`: sender sends to the new queue to confirm switch was successful - all new messages after this message will be sent to the new queue.
+Encoded as `QH`

 ### Protocol